 You will need a more arid environment for plants in terrariums.
 Plants that require direct sunlight will also thrive in these containers.

 The leaves of succulents are thick and fleshy.
-These plants are perfect for those who have difficulty remembering to water their plants.
-They thrive on small amounts of water.
+Succulent plants are perfect for those who have difficulty remembering to water their plants.
+Succulents thrive on small amounts of water.
 A succulent plant can live for years in a terrarium if it stays small.

 A succulent's roots will rot if they are overwatered.
-They should be watered once a week at most.
+Should water Them once a week at most.

 Open terrariums look amazing, but cacti do not last very long.
 Their needs are airflow and low humidity.

-The maintenance of closed terrariums is a bit more challenging.
+Plants for sealed terrariums are a bit more challenging.
 Nonetheless, they are worthwhile.
 In addition to being enclosed, they function as self-sustaining gardens.